All About Tree Trimmers and Pruners

 - Tree Doctor

-In 2016, there was an estimated number of 54,500 jobs in the United States for Tree Trimmer or Pruner.
+There were about 54,500 jobs for Tree Trimmer or Pruner in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Tree Trimmer or Pruner by 2026.
-Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.
+The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Tree Trimmer or Pruner are Washington, Florida, and New York.
 Watch out if you plan on working in Montana, Idaho, or Delaware.
 These states have the worst job growth for this type of profession.